 After some soul searching I realized that what I really wanted to do was to become a professional camp counselor.
 Since that’s not really a thing, I picked something that seemed stable.
 I went back to school to become a teacher.

 I started to hit the burnout stage around year 5 of teaching and had no idea what I wanted to do with my life.
 So, I earned a doctoral degree.
-And several years later became an assistant principal.
+And then I became became an assistant principal, because you're always supposed to go for the bigger job, right?

 Then recently, life gave me a serious ass-kicking with the death of a close family member.
 I realized that there was no way I could continue to live my life at full throttle the way I had been.
 I hit reset, turned inward, learned a lot about managing my mind and created a business I’m passionate about.